-We are accepting applications for the 2017 Extended CPE Program, which will begin on Monday, January 9th, 2017.
+We are accepting applications for the 2017 Extended CPE Program, which will begin on Monday, February 6th, 2017 and conclude on June 30, 2017.

 We are accepting applications for the 2017 Summer CPE Unit, which will begin Tuesday, May 30, 2017 and conclude on August 4, 2016.

 We are currently accepting applications for the 2017-2018 Residency Year.
 The program will begin in late August 2017.

 Clinical Pastoral Education (CPE) is a method of learning and improving pastoral skills in a clinical setting under supervision.
 The origins of the CPE movement date back to the early part of the 20th century in the work of William Keller, Richard Cabot, Helen Flanders Dunbar, and Anton Boisen.
 It was Boisen who suggested that theological inquiry could best be promoted through the study of "living human documents."
 CPE has as its goal the integration of pastoral ministry, theology, psychology, and other behavioral sciences.
 The present association, the Association for Clinical Pastoral Education (ACPE), was formed in 1967 when several unrelated clinical education organizations merged to form one standard-setting, accrediting and certifying body.

 ACPE-accredited programs have been conducted at Deaconess for seventy-one years.
 Levels I and II units of CPE are presently offered.
 Participants are enabled to increase their pastoral effectiveness through personal growth and the development of professional competence.
 In addition to providing pastoral care to patients, families, and staff, each participant is encouraged to develop learning objectives relevant to his/her needs.
 These objectives are addressed through pastoral care experiences, seminars, case conferences, interpersonal group seminars, and individual interviews.